JKanaiya/KnightTravails/README.md

 # KnightTravails

-KnightTravails provides a recursive solution to find the minimum amount of moves a knight would make between 2 squares on a normal chessboard.
+KnightTravails provides a recursive solution to find the minimum amount of moves a knight would need to make to travel the distance between 2 given squares.

 ## Usage